NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Does 40 damage
   - Properly turns off intangibility and leaves it off
   - 3 frames less intangibility
+- RB
+  - Animation replaced with a flip kick
+  - RB(B) added
 - GRKnJ
   - Is RA
   - Teleports 1 frame faster